Graphnet-Health/fhir-api-specs/docs/api/apiPatient.md

 ```

 To improve searching the API supports the use of a number of different search modifiers.
-The ones supported for 'family'are as below:
+The ones supported for `family` are as below:

 | Modifier | Description                                                                   |
 | -------- | ----------------------------------------------------------------------------- |